The Bankrate promise

-- You miss out on potential growth for any money you borrow during the borrowing period.
+- You miss out on potential growth during the loan term.

-- If you leave your job, you may have to repay your loan quickly depending on how the plan works.
+- If you leave your job, you may have to repay your loan quickly.

 Personal line of credit

-A personal line of credit isn’t a great long-term borrowing plan, as you can only continue borrowing during the draw period, typically two years.
-After this, they enter a repayment period so they are best for when you are temporarily short on cash.
+A personal line of credit isn’t a great long-term borrowing plan, as you can only continue borrowing during the draw period, which typically lasts two years.
+After this, they enter a repayment period similar to a personal loan, so lines of credit are best for short-term but irregular expenses.

-- You can continually reuse the line of credit as you pay it back.
+- Reuse the line of credit as you pay it back.